top of page

 Researchers have found that good relationships with family and friends are linked with higher levels of health and happiness, so try to make time to spend with your loved ones.
 Children can teach us a great deal about mindfulness because they live in the present moment and don’t spend time worrying about the past or present.
 Our furry family members are of course included in this, as a great deal of happiness can be gained from enjoying a walk with your dog.
 You both benefit from the fresh air, exercise and time spent in nature.

-Recognise our true basic nature
+Recognise our true nature

 Underneath all of the ups and downs and changes in our life, there is something that doesn't change and is constant and reliable.
 It's the deepest essence of who we are, the most basic and intimate experience of being alive and what we connect to in its deepest sense when we say "I".
-It is subtle and is therefore easily over looked.
-Though through bringing our attention back to our true basic nature and recognising and living from this place we discover a place of deep certainty in our life, we are more able to remain calm in the midst of a storm and a feeling of relaxation begins to permeate our whole experience of life.
+It is subtle and is therefore easily overlooked.
+Though through bringing our attention back to our true nature and recognising and living from this place we discover a place of deep certainty and security in our life, we are more able to remain calm in the midst of a storm and a feeling of relaxation begins to permeate our whole experience of life.

 Here are just some of the amazing health benefits that can be gained from a simple 10-minute daily relaxation practice:k